wohaco/despace/venera_1.md

 <p style="page-break-after:always"> </p>

 ## Spacecraft
 Venera 1 was a 643.5 kg spacecraft consisting of a cylindrical body 1.05 m in diameter topped by a dome, totalling 2.035 m in height.
 This was pressurized to 1.2 atm with dry nitrogen, with internal fans to maintain even distribution of heat.
-Two solar panels extended from the cylinder, charging a bank of silver-zinc batteries.
-A 2 m parabolic wire-mesh antenna was designed to send data from Venus to Earth on a frequency of 922.8 MHz.
-A 2.4 m antenna boom was used to transmit short-wave signals during the near-Earth phase of the mission.
-Semidirectional quadrupole antennas mounted on the solar panels provided routine telemetry and telecommand contact with Earth during the mission, on a circularly-polarized decimetre radio band.
+Two solar panels extended from the cylinder, charging a bank of silver‑zinc batteries.
+A 2 m parabolic wire‑mesh antenna was designed to send data from Venus to Earth on a frequency of 922.8 MHz.
+A 2.4 m antenna boom was used to transmit short‑wave signals during the near‑Earth phase of the mission.
+Semidirectional quadrupole antennas mounted on the solar panels provided routine telemetry and telecommand contact with Earth during the mission, on a circularly‑polarized decimetre radio band.

 An experiment attached to one solar panel measured temperatures of experimental coatings.
 Infrared and/or ultraviolet radiometers may have been included.
-The dome contained a KDU-414 engine used for mid-course corrections.
+The dome contained a KDU‑414 engine used for mid‑course corrections.
 Temperature control was achieved by motorized thermal shutters.

 During most of its flight, Venera 1 was spin stabilized.
-It was the first spacecraft designed to perform mid-course corrections, by entering a mode of 3-axis stabilization, fixing on the Sun and the star Canopus.
-Had it reached Venus, it would have entered another mode of 3-axis stabilization, fixing on the Sun and Earth, and using for the first time a parabolic antenna to relay data.
+It was the first spacecraft designed to perform mid‑course corrections, by entering a mode of 3‑axis stabilization, fixing on the Sun and the star Canopus.
+Had it reached Venus, it would have entered another mode of 3‑axis stabilization, fixing on the Sun and Earth, and using for the first time a parabolic antenna to relay data.